Sorry, you need to enable JavaScript to visit this website.

 Police constable degree apprenticeship (PCDA)

-You will be awarded a degree in professional policing practice on successful completion of your apprenticeship.
+• You will receive a degree in professional policing on completion of your three-year programme.

 Apply directly through your chosen force.